-If you accept credit card payments through the Online Payments feature, when tax time comes, you may receive a 1099-K form.
+If you accept card payments through our Online Payments feature, you may receive a 1099-K form when tax season approaches.

 - What is a 1099-K form?